 Currently, the College purchases unbundled Renewable Energy Credits (RECs) in the form of wind power.
-By purchasing RECs, the College is indirectly paying for renewable energy by buying credits from wind farms, despite also buying electricity from a local supplier.
+By purchasing unbundled RECs, the College is paying for the environmental attributes associated with renewable electricity generated from wind farms while also continuing to buy electricity from a local supplier.
 Because the College purchases enough RECs to cover the entire annual electricity load, the College could technically claim carbon neutrality with regard to Scope 2 emissions.
-However, the College recognizes that there is limited proof that buying unbundled RECs is actually driving the creation of new renewable energy on the grid, and so the College's location-based emissions reports do not claim carbon neutrality for Scope 2.
+However, the College recognizes that there is limited proof that buying unbundled RECs is actually driving the creation of new renewable energy on the grid, so the College does not claim Scope 2 carbon neutrality.
 Currently, the College is working to procure RECs through a virtual power purchase agreement that would result in the construction of a new renewable energy generation facility in the PJM grid, a more robust strategy for eliminating Scope 2 emissions.